API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 }

-The following table describes the parameters of each category that is modified:
+The following table describes the parameters of each job that is created in Metadata Command Center:

 Parameter